rsquaredata/timewave/README.md

 ## License

-This project is develeoped in an academic context.
+This project is developed in an academic context.
 For educational use only.

 ---